aybizacom/aybiza/docs/foundation/system_architecture.md

 ## High-Level Hybrid Architecture

-The AYBIZA platform is built as a cutting-edge hybrid edge-cloud architecture that combines Cloudflare's global edge network with AWS backend services to deliver ultra-low latency, enterprise-grade security, and global scale.
+The AYBIZA platform is built as a billion-scale hybrid edge-cloud architecture that combines Cloudflare's global edge network with AWS backend services to deliver ultra-low latency (<100ms), enterprise-grade security, and support for millions of concurrent AI voice agents powered by Claude 4 Opus/Sonnet models.

 ### Hybrid Architecture Overview
 ```